crypto-org-chain/chain-docs/docs/getting-started/cosmovisor.md

 └── data
 ```

 For `.chain-maind/cosmovisor/genesis/bin/chain-maind`, it is the binary before the upgrade proceeds.
 In our case of the "Canis Major" upgrade, it should be chain-maind with version `1.2.1`.
-Kindly, prepare this binary before run cosmovisor.
+Kindly have this binary ready before running cosmovisor.

 ## Step 2. - Run everything